 We are going to explore the Estonian islands today during one of these day-trips.
 Estonia has over 2000 islands and islets, so there is a lot to choose from.
 Estonia’s many islands offer an enormous amount of charm and ancient history.
 The most popular Estonian islands being Saaremaa, Muhu, Hiiumaa, Kihnu and Vormsi on the western coast.

-Because of the authentic setting, tranquillity and sustainable way of life the West Estonian Archipelago is part of UNESCO Man and Biosphere reserve.
+Because of the authentic setting, tranquillity and sustainable way of life the West Estonian Archipelago is part of UNESCO Man and Biosphere Reserve.
 By coming here, everyone can enjoy food, art and crafts of the islanders inspired by nature.
 Most Estonian islands are located a short ferry ride from the country’s western coast with some exceptions.
 Like there are a few of them accessible from Tallinn as well.
-The ferry connections however are sometimes less frequent than you’d wish for and in some cases there are no regular ferry connections at all.
-So sometimes it would take some extra planning in a form of a private tour to actually make it there and back again in a day.
+The ferry connections, however, are sometimes less frequent than you’d wish for and in some cases, there are no regular ferry connections at all.
+So sometimes it would take some extra planning in the form of a private tour to actually make it there and back again in a day.

 Tour highlights in…

 The Estonia’s largest and third-largest island are connected with a land-bridge.
 The highlights of Muhu island include the Koguva village with stone fences and one of Estonia’s oldest holy places – St. Catherine’s Church with its pagan tombstones.
 Nature enthusiasts are welcome to explore study trails at the Viidumäe Nature Reserve and the Vilsandi National Park, which boasts thousands of migratory birds and wild orchids.
 Exciting destinations also include the famous Kaali Meteorite Crater Field (which is the first scientifically proven meteorite crater in Europe).